-It is understood that all authors are responsible for the content of their submitted paper.
+It is understood that all authors are responsible for the content of their submitted paper as they all sign the Jurnal Izdiha>r Copyright Transfer Form.
 If a penalty is imposed for plagiarism, all authors will be subject to the same penalty.

 If the second case of plagiarism by the same author(s) is identified, a decision on the measures to be enforced will be made by the Editorial board (Editor-in-Chief, and Editorial members) with the Chair of the Editor in Chief.
 The author(s) might be forbidden to submit further articles forever.

 This policy applies also to material reproduced from another publication by the same author(s).
 If an author uses text or figures that have previously been published, the corresponding paragraphs or figures should be identified and the previous publication referenced.
 It is understood that in case of a review paper or a paper of a tutorial nature much of the material was previously published.